 To learn more or register for children’s support groups, please call (406) 543-6691.

-Girls Using Their Strengths — GUTS! — is a community-based leadership and empowerment program for girls and gender-diverse youth, ages 9 to 18.
-GUTS! encourages young people to explore personal values and discover their strengths through wilderness adventures in the summer, as well as through after-school groups and service projects during the academic year.
+GUTS! is a community-based leadership and empowerment program for girls and gender-diverse 4th to 8th graders.
+GUTS! encourages young people to explore personal values and discover their strengths through summer adventures, as well as through after-school groups and service projects during the academic year.
+To learn more about becoming a GUTS adult volunteer email GUTS or complete the GUTS volunteer application.

 Summer Outdoor Adventures